 A Keto-Friendly Seafood Recipe

-- 1 avocado
+- 1 lb. salmon fillet

 Visit NC Seafood for Keto Friendly Meals